interact-rg/SmartCanvas/docs/docker.md

 If your system doesn't recognize Docker, you might need to:

-- Download WSL (Windows Subsystem for Linux) by opening Windows terminal (Command Prompt) or PowerShell in administrator mode.
+- Download WSL (Windows Subsystem for Linux)

+Open Windows terminal (Command Prompt) or PowerShell in administrator mode.
 ![Admin guidance](../.github/images/open-admin.png)

 Then type
 ```console
 wsl --install
 ```
-This installs WSL to your machine, then we need to enable WSL support for Docker in the Docker desktop settings
+This installs WSL to your machine.

+Then we need to enable WSL support for Docker in the Docker desktop settings.

 ![Docker guidance](../.github/images/DockerforWindows.png)

+Now you should be able to run the next command and get the application running.
 # Docker compose
-After installing Docker and making sure the engine is running, bring up the application by running the following command in the root folder of the application folder:
+After installing Docker and making sure the engine is running, bring up the application by running the following command in the root folder of the Smart Canvas application folder:
 ```console
 docker compose up
 ```